ibraheem15/heavens-above/docs/readme.md

 ## Features

-- List the key features of your project that are enabled by GitHub Actions.
+- List the key features of your project that are enabled by GitHub Actions

 ## Getting Started